The Big Catford Weekender

 I am a resident / business in the area where the festival is taking place.
 How will my access be impacted?

-The events on the Jubilee Ground are taking place on private land therefore public access to surrounding roads will remain unaffected.
-The events in the Town centre will take place on Saturday 28th June, meaning that the Broadway will be closed to all vehicles other than event vehicles between the hours of 9am and 6pm.
-No other access routes should be affected.
+The events in the town centre will take place on Saturday 28 June, meaning that the Broadway will be closed to all vehicles other than event vehicles between the hours of 9am and 6pm.

 Will there be alcohol at this festival?